GravityKit/GravityView/readme.txt

 * Fixed: Don't render Views outside "the loop", prevents conflicts with other plugins that run `the_content` filter outside normal places
 * Fixed: Only display "You have attempted to view an entry that is not visible or may not exist." warning once when multiple Views are embedded on a page
 * Fixed: The `[gravityview]` shortcode would not be parsed properly due to HTML encoding when using certain page builders, including OptimizePress
+* Fixed: Potential errors when non-standard form fields are added to Edit Entry configurations ("Creating default object from empty value" and "Cannot use object of type stdClass as array")

 __Developer Notes:__